 Note: There can be many moving parts to any solution architecture.
 Use this as a guide on some of the things you need to look at, but every solution is slightly different.

 Network Bandwidth Costing

-What I would look at there is the bandwidth plus moving data between data centers.
+I would look at the bandwidth plus moving data between data centers.
 Detail can be found under documentation, however bandwidth refers to data moving in and out of Azure data centers, as well as data moving between Azure data centers and other transfers are explicitly covered by the Content Delivery Network, ExpressRoute pricing , or Azure Peering Services.
 See also Choose between virtual network peering and VPN gateways.

 Block Blob Storage is used for streaming and storing documents, videos, pictures, backups and other unstructured text or binary data.

 The total cost of Block Blob Storage depends on:

 - The volume of data stored per month

 - Quantity and types of operations performed, along with any data transfer costs

 The link above leads to costing of the various storage types;